 5 ways to get support while you wait for a Home Care Package

 The Australian Government has committed an additional $1 billion in funding to help older Australians live at home for longer – providing thousands of additional Home Care Packages.
-This is welcome news if you are waiting for one, or in the process of applying for in home care services via My Aged Care.
+This is welcome news if you are waiting for one, or in the process of applying for in-home care services via My Aged Care website.

 In the meantime, if you need some extra help at home while you are waiting, here are a few options to consider.

 The Commonwealth Home Support Program (CHSP) is designed to provide early support for you if you require minimal assistance but wish to maintain your independence.

 The Commonwealth Home Support Program can support you with:

 • Domestic assistance, including help with cleaning, washing and shopping

 • Personal care, such as help with bathing, dressing, grooming and eating